chocolatey/choco-wiki/Security.md

 * If you need better runtime protection against malware, you should look at [Chocolatey Pro / Chocolatey For Business](https://chocolatey.org/compare).
 While we'd like to offer runtime protection for free to everyone, it's not free for us so we are not able to provide it as a free service.

 ## Overall
 Chocolatey has grown up quite a bit since the release of 0.9.9+ series and has continued moving towards a secure by default approach.
 What that means is that Chocolatey will set the more secure defaults and the user has to do something (e.g. set a switch, choose to install Chocolatey to a less secure location, etc.) to reduce the overall security of Chocolatey.

 1. Requires elevated permissions to make changes to the default location (`C:\ProgramData\chocolatey`).
 The default location is locked down explicitly to Administrators starting in 0.9.10.
 This reduces escalation of privilege attacks.
 1. Requires elevated permissions to run `choco.exe` in the default installed location.
 This reduces escalation of privilege attacks.
 1. Requires administrative permission to add to the Machine PATH environment variable.
 This reduces escalation of privilege attacks.
 1. Chocolatey by default will stop and ask you to confirm before changing state of the system, showing you the script it wants to execute.
-1. choco.exe supports a `-whatif` scenario (aka `--noop`) in 0.9.9+ so you can get a feel for what a package would do to your system.
+1. choco.exe supports a `--whatif` scenario (aka `--noop`) in 0.9.9+ so you can get a feel for what a package would do to your system.
 1. To reduce MITM (Man in the middle) attacks, package installs support [[checksums|HelpersInstallChocolateyPackage]], so that when downloading from a remote location, binaries are verified prior to acting on them.
 If the package downloads over non-secure urls/FTP, Chocolatey v0.10.0+ requires the package include checksums by default (can be overridden by the user).
 1. Starting with v0.10.0, users can supply [runtime checksums](https://github.com/chocolatey/choco/issues/112) so they are not required to just trust what the package supplies (or in the case a package has missing or incorrect checksums).
 1. Starting with v0.10.1, Chocolatey will detect whether an SSL/TLS download is available and automatically switch to that for more security.